marcelomnc/score-10pin-bowling/README.md

 ## Running

-To run this application you will need a text file with the Player Chances Data that must be parsed and processed.
+To run this application you will need a text file (<strong>Player Chances File</strong>) with all the data that must be parsed and processed.
 You can execute it passing the mentioned file path as the first and unique argument like:

 ```bash
 java -jar score-10pin-bowling-1.0-SNAPSHOT.jar [PATH_TO_YOUR_FILE]